smetj/smetj.net/content/submit-elasticsearch-metrics-to-graphite.rst

     output_tcp:
       module: wishbone.output.tcp
       arguments:
-        host: graphite-001
+        host: localhost
         port: 2013

   routingtable:
     - httprequest_one.outbox   -> funnel.one
     - httprequest_two.outbox   -> funnel.two
+    - httprequest_three.outbox -> funnel.three
     - funnel.outbox            -> decode.inbox
     - decode.outbox            -> encode.inbox
     - encode.outbox            -> output_tcp.inbox
-    #- encode.outbox           -> output_screen.inbox
   ...

 Lets run over the different sections of this bootstrap file.

-The routingtable (line 38) determines how modules are connected to each other and therefor determine the flow of events.
+The routingtable (line 44) determines how modules are connected to each other and therefor determine the flow of events.

-The *httprequest_one* and *httprequest_two* instances poll the urls (line 6,
+The *httprequest_one*, *httprequest_two* and *httprequest_three* instances
-12) which return the required metrics.
-The pages are requested with an interval of 1 second (line 7, 13).
+poll the urls (line 6, 12 and 18) which return the available metrics in JSON format.
+The resources are requested with an interval of 1 second (line 7, 13, 19).

-The results from both these input modules go over the *funnel* module (line
-15) to the *decode* module instance (line 18), where the ES format is converted to the generic metric format.
-The *decode* instance is initialized using the source argument (line 21) which fills the source value of the generic metric data format.
-This requirement wouldn't be necessary if this `enhancement request`_ is done.
+The results coming out these 3 input modules then flow via the *funnel* module (line 21) into the *decode* module (line 24) in which the JSON formatted data is converted to the generic metric format.
+The *decode* instance is initialized using the source argument (line 27) which allows you to add the cluster name to the metric names in case you're collecting metrics from multiple cluster instances.

-The decoded events are then converted into the required Graphite format by the *encode*  module instance (line 23).
-This module is initiated with a prefix argument which puts a prefix (line 26) in front of the metric name.
+The decoded events are then converted into the required Graphite format by the *encode*  module instance (line 29).
+The prefix argument (line 32) allows you to define the top scope of the metric names.

 Events then go to the output_tcp module which submits the metrics into Graphite itself.

-If you want to play around with the metric name formatting, you can write the metrics to STDOUT first by altering the metric stream to the *output_screen* modules instance by uncommenting line 44 and commenting line 43.
+If you first want to experiment with the metric name formatting, you can write the metrics to STDOUT by connecting *encode.outbox* to *output_screen.inbox* (line 50).

 To start the server, save the above bootstrap configuration to a file and execute following command: